nelbren/nelbren.github.io/en/_posts/2019-04-20-Use_Java_and_Git_in_Command_Line.md

 ---
-title: Uso de Java y Git en la Linea de Comando
+title: Use of Java and Git in the Command Line
 last_modified_at: 2019-03-20T20:19:00-06:00
 ref: use_java_and_git_in_the_command_line
-locale: es
+locale: en
 show-avatar: true
 categories:
 - develop